 1. Use a Schedule E to Record Income and Expenses

-Since your rental property is depreciable but its land is not, you’ll have to separate the value of the two to calculate depreciation.
+Since your rental property is depreciable, but its land is not, you’ll have to separate the value of the two to calculate depreciation.
 You’ll use Schedule E to documental the income and expenses of your rental property.
-The net gain or loss is recorded on your 1040 form, which also where your record your depreciation.
+The net gain or loss is recorded on your 1040 form, which is also where you record your depreciation.

 2. Figure Out Your Net Gain or Net Loss

 Some examples of improvements that count toward depreciation include a new roof, replacing the bathroom, and replacing the kitchen.
-The way you depreciate these is by dividing the cost of the improvement by the useful life of the improvement If you spent $15,000 on a new roof with a 15-year useful life, then you divide $15,000 by 15 to get $1,000.
+The way you depreciate these is by dividing the improvement cost by the useful life of the improvement.
+If you spent $15,000 on a new roof with a 15-year useful life, then you divide $15,000 by 15 to get $1,000.
 That means you can write off $1,000 per year during the driveway’s 15-year long useful life.

 3. Depreciate the Purchase of the Property